m-ali-awan/client-ajay-docs/README.md

   - Also go through the AutoScaling, Route53, API Gateway integration etc.
   - Resulting Images should be saved, and best would be if github can be maintained with them.
   -
+> 23-03022:

+  - Try to make LOCAL mode work in BYOC, as will expedite the process.
+  - Also ASYNC API working, and also CONCURRENT-REQUESTS-PER-INSTANCE working, but not responding to queued invocation..... ***
+  -

 # AWS Updates: